sunnydigital/sunnydigital.github.io/content/projects/_index.md

 ---
 title: Projects
 description: |
-    This section of my webpage acts as the living quarters of my current and past projects
+    This section of my webpage acts as the living quarters of my current and past projects.

-    Made and housed, with creativity and love, of course
+    Made and housed, with creativity and love, of course.

     💞💡
 ---